 Another way to help you understand this concept is to imagine a piece of rope stretched out in front of you.
 You pick up one end and give it a flick.
 When you do the energy from your flick travels down the rope whipping the end.
 You’re probably familiar with seeing a person “cracking” a whip for example.
 The “crack or snap” happens at the end of the stroke.

-When casting your fly rod, each stroke of your cast creates energy and travels down the fly line just like the rope or whip.
+When casting your fly rod, each stroke creates energy that travels down the fly line, just like the whip.
 But, we don’t want a “cracking” effect at the end of our stroke.
 A tapered leader helps to prevent this whipping effect by allowing for turnover.
 How?
 As the line gets thinner the energy traveling along it is being reduced.
 When it reaches the fly, the energy has basically run out, letting the fly settle gently onto the water.
 This process during the cast “unrolls” the line through the air for what is called “the turn over”.
 If the cast turns the line over, just right, a fly’s subtle touch to the water is the “perfect” presentation.
-Trout fishing is all about presentation and “perfect” presentation helps catch trout.
+Trout fishing is all about presentation and a “perfect” presentation helps catch trout.

 So what is tippet?
 Tippet material is a line that is attached to the leader of your fly line.
 It is a specific gauge monofilament and is virtually in most cases, invisible to trout.
 It is also flexible which allows your fly to swim or float with a more natural appearance.
 Typically around 2 feet of tippet material is added to your leader, sometimes longer, and matches or is less in thickness than the tip of your leader.

 Tippet material ranges in sizes measured in a number and X. The number and X represent the diameter of the material.
 The larger the number the smaller the tippet material.
 For example, 7x is smaller than 6x.